BofA Securities slashes price target on VEON Ltd. [VEON] – find out why.

 >> 7 Top Picks for the Post-Pandemic Economy <<

+The exercise of the option initiates a process under which a third-party valuation is undertaken to determine the fair market value at which the transfer shall take place.
+This important step will further streamline VEON’s operations, allowing for an improved focus on our core markets.

+VEON Ltd. represents 1.75 billion in outstanding shares, while the company has a total market value of $3.19 billion with the latest information.
+VEON stock price has been found in the range of $1.93 to $2.07.

-Compared to the average trading volume of 5.94M shares, VEON reached a trading volume of 6004626 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 7.46M shares, VEON reached a trading volume of 44638320 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA Securities have made an estimate for VEON Ltd. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on January 27, 2021.
 The new note on the price target was released on January 25, 2021, representing the official price target for VEON Ltd. stock.

-VEON Ltd. [VEON] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.39.
-With this latest performance, VEON shares dropped by -2.22% in over the last four-week period, additionally plugging by 9.32% over the last 6 months – not to mention a rise of 2.92% in the past year of trading.
+VEON Ltd. [VEON] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 17.82.
+With this latest performance, VEON shares gained by 10.81% in over the last four-week period, additionally plugging by 35.76% over the last 6 months – not to mention a rise of 14.53% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and VEON Ltd. [VEON] shares currently have an operating margin of +19.17 and a Gross Margin at +52.27.
 VEON Ltd.’s Net Margin is presently recorded at -4.37.